DogFoxX/WhazzApp/README.md

 # About :information_source:
 ### WhazzApp is an Electron based dektop app, using Svelte as it's framework.
 ### TL;DR WhatsApp Web is loaded using Electron's Webview Tag, and the rest of the functions are built around that.
-Great for businesses using WhatsApp as a way to connect with customers.
+Great for businesses that use WhatsApp as a way to communicate with customers.

 # Features :star:
-### Design & UI
+## Design & UI
 - Simplistic and easy to navigate Menu System
 - Carefully designed to fit naturally with WhatsApp Web
 - Fully supports WhatsApp Web's Dark/Light theme

-### Keyboard Shortcuts (More will be added as needed)
+## Keyboard Shortcuts (More will be added as needed)
 - Press ```F2``` to open the Main Menu
 - Press ```F5``` to refresh WhatsApp Web

-### Accounts and Users
+## Accounts and Users
 - Open the Main Menu and click on the green User Icon to switch to another account or create a new one
 - To create an Account, click on ```Add Account```
 - Duplicate Account Names aren't allowed, for obvious reasons